ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 dense correspondence from sparse landmarks based on a variety of transformation models ranging from standard linear models (i.e., rigid, affine) to deformable diffeomorphic models (e.g, symmetric normalization [@Avants:2008aa]).
-The latter set includes velocity flow models for both the pairwise scenario (``ants.fit_transform_to_paired_points(...)``) and for multiple sets (``ants.fit_time_varying_transform_to_point_sets(...)``), as in the case of the DevCCF.
-Several self-contained tutorials illustrating usage for these functions are available at \url{https://tinyurl.com/antsxtutorial}.
+The latter set includes transformation models for both the pairwise scenario and for multiple sets, as in the case of the DevCCF.
 ANTsX, being built on top of ITK, uses an ITK image data structure for the 4-D velocity field where each voxel contains the $x$, $y$, $z$ components of the field at that point.
-Field regularization is provided by a B-spline scattered data approximation technique [@Tustison:2006aa,@Tustison:2013ac] which permits individual point weighting.
-Both field regularization and integration of the velocity field are built on ITK functions contributed from ANTsX development.

 ### Data preparation